OpenNTI/nti.app.products.zapier/docs/initial_api.rst

 Request
 ~~~~~~~

-:username:
-:courseId:
-:scope:
+:Username: Username for the user to be enrolled.
+:CourseId: `Id` of the course to enroll the user in.
+:Scope: One of `Public`, `Purchased`, `ForCredit`, `ForCreditDegree`, or
+    `ForCreditNonDegree`

 Response
 ~~~~~~~~
-Returns an ``ICourseEnrollmentDetails`` for the new enrollment.
+Returns an `CourseEnrollmentDetails`_ for the new enrollment.

 Search